roguehistory/Hist_Digh3814/content/en/week/11/creativity.md

 There are lots of different ways to engage with archaeological data in creative ways that can create an affecting and effective story.
 [Epoiesen - A Journal for Creative Engagement in History and Archaeology](https://epoiesen.library.carleton.ca) has published a number of pieces that use a wide variety of modes to tell the story, from [photo essays](https://epoiesen.library.carleton.ca/2020/06/18/walking-from-dunning/) to [time lapse art](https://epoiesen.library.carleton.ca/2020/03/04/classicist-in-disguise/) to [papercraft](https://epoiesen.library.carleton.ca/2019/03/14/york-minster-papercraft/).

 For this exercise, I want you to scratch that creative itch.
-I'm open to just about anything; if you have some sort of art or media practice you'd like to employ, by all means, go ahead.
-If however you're a bit like me - I'm all thumbs - you might want a bit of support.
+I'm open to just about anything; **if you have some sort of art or media practice you'd like to employ, by all means, go ahead.** If however you're a bit like me - I'm all thumbs - you might want a bit of support.
 Below are two suggestions and supporting materials.

 As you design and implement your piece, keep notes or 'paradata' on what you're doing and why - make explicit connections with the readings.
 The pieces on _Epoiesen_ can serve as models for paradata.

 **The theme of your piece**: a creative engagement with the graveyard project, and your work on that material.

-Two possible options: sonification, or photo-essay.
+Two suggestions: sonification, or photo-essay.
+I may add more supporting materials.

 ### Sonification